Interpreting the strong clustering of ultra-diffuse galaxies by halo spin bias: Acknowledgements

 \section{Acknowledgements}

-QM would like to acknowledge Simon White, Chenyang Ji and Leyao Wei for discussion.
+We are grateful to the anonymous referee whose comments have helped us to improve this article.
+QM acknowledges Simon White, Chenyang Ji, and Leyao Wei for discussion.
 This work is supported by the National Key R\&D Program of China (grant NO. 2022YFA1602902), the National Natural Science Foundation of China (grant Nos.
 12433003, 11821303, 11973030), and the China Manned Space Program with grant no. CMS-CSST-2025-A10.

 \bsp